-The Communications working group works with the Executive Director to prepare and implement the communications/marketing plan for USCSAHT.
-This includes all communications through the USCSAHT website and social media platforms (Facebook, Twitter and Instagram).
+The Communications working group works with the Executive Director to prepare and implement the communications/marketing plan for AEHT.
+This includes all communications through The Alliance website and social media platforms (Facebook, Twitter and Instagram).
 This working group also proposes and plans marketing initiatives, e.g. Giving Tuesday, end of year giving, etc.

 The goal of the Education/Resource working group is to raise awareness of human trafficking and reflection on how one’s faith affects his/her response to trafficking.